Phil Sproson: Port Vale

 The club suffered relegation in 1983–84, with Sproson scoring four goals in 44 appearances.
-Sproson maintained his first team place in the 1984–85 campaign under the management of John Rudge, as he played 54 of the Vale's 56 games.
-In the 1985–86 season, Sproson was appointed as club captain, and missed just two games as Port Vale were again promoted out of the Fourth Division; he was again selected in the PFA team of the year.
-He scored four goals in 52 appearances in the 1986–87 season, as the only real constant presence in the Vale defence.
+Sproson maintained his first-team place in the 1984–85 campaign under the management of John Rudge, as he played 54 of Vale's 56 games.
+In the 1985–86 season, Sproson was appointed as club captain, and missed just two games as Port Vale were again promoted out of the Fourth Division; he was again selected in the PFA Team of the Year.
+He scored four goals in 52 appearances in the 1986–87 season as the only real constant presence in the Vale defence.
 He missed just four of Vale's 56 games in the 1987–88 season, and claimed the winning goal in the FA Cup giant-killing of First Division side Tottenham Hotspur after getting the better of goalkeeper Tony Parks and centre-back Neil Ruddock in a goalmouth scramble that resulted; Sproson later claimed he also made the best tackle of his career in the game when he lunged in front of Clive Allen to block a Mitchell Thomas cross.
 The 1988–89 season saw Vale promoted from the Third Division; Sproson scored five goals in 29 games.
+He signed a new 12-month contract in December 1988 and stated that his ambition was "to see Port Vale established as the No. 1 club in the Potteries".
 In January 1989, Sproson suffered a severe knee injury during training and retired the following month.
 His testimonial match was held against rivals Stoke City on 21 March 1988, Vale drew the game 1–1, and Sproson collected £12,000 of the takings.